 There are two ways to get a ticket when you visit the park: on the Universal Studios Japan app or at a ticket machine located in Central Park (near the JAWS attraction).

 When applying for the ticket, you must specify the desired entry time.
-Please note that you can only apply for an Area Timed Entry Ticket once a day.
+Please note that you can only apply for an Area Timed Entry Ticket once daily.

 When applying for the ticket for entry with a group, you must scan every member’s park ticket.
 If you win an Area Timed Entry Ticket, you can enter the Super Nintendo World within the specified time on the ticket.
 However, once you leave the area, you aren’t permitted re-entry.